NuxiNL/cloudabi/docs/cloudabi.md

 connections on the given socket.

-So, unknown CloudABI binaries can safely be executed without the need for containers, virtual machines, or other sandboxing techonologies.
+So, unknown CloudABI binaries can safely be executed without the need for containers, virtual machines, or other sandboxing technologies.

 Watch [Ed Schouten's Talk at 32C3](https://www.youtube.com/watch?v=62cYMmSY2Dc) for more